Bornean white-bearded gibbon: Threats

 Logging and mining have created a threatening environment in Borneo for gibbons and all arboreal creatures.
 Since gibbons rely on dense and tall forest areas for safety and for travelling, this is a leading problem for the survival of white-bearded gibbons.
-Additional threats for the white-bearded gibbon are forest fires due to global warming and climate change.
+Additional threats for the white-bearded gibbon include forest fires due to El Niño events and climate change.